Gregory119/Gregory119.github.io/_pages/about.md

 ---

 I'm a software engineer with several years of experience, mostly in robotics infrastructure roles.
-I am now at the end of a masters in robotics program at Worcester Polytechnic Institute, where, after building foundational knowledge such as kinematics and dynamics, I have gained specialized skills such as motion planning, optimal control, reinforcement learning, and deep learning.
-I am currently interested in roles in robotics that involve either motion planning, control, or AI, such as robotic manipulation, legged locomotion or autonomous navigation.
-My final capstone in the fall of 2026 will be training reinforcement learning policies for a quadruped to reorient large box shaped objects.
+I am now finishing off a masters in robotics at Worcester Polytechnic Institute, where my research focuses on reinforcement learning for loco-manipulation.
+Through my studies, I’ve developed a strong foundation in kinematics, dynamics, control, and state estimation.
+I’m seeking roles in robotics that involve motion planning, state estimation, reinforcement learning, or simulation.